OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/V3/README.txt

 Customize your project using Teams Toolkit
 -------------------------
-We will create a folder `TeamsFx-Auth` in your project contains AAD app manifest template and some sample code.
+We created a folder `TeamsFx-Auth` in your project contains AAD app manifest template and some sample code.
 Note: You need to exclude the sample code under `TeamsFx-Auth` to avoid build failure by adding following lines into your `.csproj` file:
   ```
   <ItemGroup>